obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Uncategorized plugins.md

 - [[pf2-action-icons|Pathfinder 2E Action Icons]]: Displays Pathfinder 2E action icons easily
 - [[obsidian-pending-notes|Pending notes]]: Obsidian plugin for searching links without notes in your vault.
 - [[perilous-writing|Perilous Writing]]: Write continuously—or lose all progress.
-- [[periodic-para|Periodic PARA]]: Assist in practicing the PARA system with periodic notes.
+- [[periodic-para|Periodic PARA]]: Assist in practicing the PARA system with periodic notes and usememos.
 - [[persistent-links|Persistent Links]]: Automatically repair internal links to blocks and headings
 - [[personal-assistant|Personal Assistant]]: Streamline workflows within Obsidian, managing memos and plugins with just one command.
 - [[pieces-for-developers|Pieces for Developers]]: Streamline your coding workflow in Obsidian with the Pieces For Developers plugin, offering powerful features for capturing, managing, translating, and enhancing code snippets.
 (Closed Source)